 How To Grow Prayer Plants in Indoors

-● Grow a prayer plant in low, medium, or high light conditions.
-In bright light, use a transparent curtain or another filter to shield the leaves from direct sunlight.
+● They can adapt to low, medium, or high light settings.
+If exposed to bright light, ensure to use a sheer curtain or another means to protect the leaves from direct sun.

 Best Location for Your Prayer Plant